Working in a UX agency means that sometimes you’ll get limited budget for an entire project or for certain parts of a project.

 Cognitive Walkthroughs are a similar method to Informal Action Analysis, as the involved experts will also be given specific tasks to accomplish.

 In addition to each task, the experts will also be given the actual steps that the designer thought of and used to develop the specific user flows and functionalities.
-For each given step they will have to write down answers to the following questions:
+For each given step, they will have to write down answers to the following questions:

 Let’s see how this would work for our example and assume that the expert is given the same task, with the following steps to go through:

-I want to buy a smart watch.
+I want to buy a smartwatch.
 I’d like the watch to be black.
-The only features I’m interested in a smart watch are sleep monitoring and counting my walking steps.
+The only features I’m interested in a smartwatch are sleep monitoring and counting my walking steps.
 It’s really important that the watch has a good battery and that I won’t need to constantly charge it.
 I want the watch to be under 100 dollars.
 I’m brand agnostic, but I’m aware of the big brands in this niche.

 For each of the 7 given steps, the expert will have to answer to the four questions mentioned earlier.
 Here’s an example of how an expert might answer the four questions for Step 2.

-Step 2 — Press on the option ‘Categories’ and select ‘Smart watches’.
+Step 2 — Press on the option ‘Categories’ and select ‘Smartwatches’.

-– Not necessarily.
-My initial reaction was to go to the search option and type ‘smartwatch’.
+Does the user understand that this step is needed to reach their goal?– Not necessarily.
+My initial reaction was to go to the search option and type ‘smartwatch.’
 The ‘Category’ option is not that visible.

-– In this particular example, ‘Category’ was not a fairly visible action I new I could take.
-The button on itself was barely visible, although I’m used to its position and that wasn’t necessarily a problem.
+Will the user see the correct action they need to perform to produce the outcome?– In this particular example, ‘Category’ was not a fairly visible action I knew I could take.
+The button on itself was barely visible, although I’m used to its position, and that wasn’t necessarily a problem.

-– Again, my initial impulse was to discover the smart watches list by using the search option.
-My answer for this question is ‘no’.
+Will the user recognize that this (not another) is the action they need to take?– Again, my initial impulse was to discover the smart watches list by using the search option.
+My answer to this question is ‘no’.

-– After clicking on the ‘Categories’ option, it displayed a list of all the product categories on the website and it was the anticipated result.
+Will the user understand the feedback?– After clicking on the ‘Categories’ option, it displayed a list of all the product categories on the website and it was the anticipated result.
 It was then easy to select the category of ‘Smart watches’.

 Again, after a number of experts have done the analysis, it will not be difficult to discover patterns.
 This method is good in particular because it indicates better perspectives of analysis.